bufbuild/buf-action/README.md

 ### Default behavior

-When you push a commit, tag, or branch to GitHub, the action will [push named modules to the BSR](https://buf.build/docs/bsr/module/publish).
+When you push a Git commit, tag, or branch to GitHub, the action will [push named modules to the BSR](https://buf.build/docs/bsr/module/publish) using `buf push`.

-On a pull request, the action will run all checks and post a [summary comment](#summary-comment) on the PR.
+On a pull request, the action will run all checks and post a [summary comment](#summary-comment) on the PR using `buf build`, `buf lint`, `buf format`, and `buf breaking`.

-When you delete a branch or tag, the action will archive the corresponding label on the BSR.
+When you delete a Git branch or tag, the action will archive the corresponding label on the BSR.

-This behavior can be customized by setting the action inputs.
+This behavior can be configured to fit your desired workflow.

 ### Configuration